y336shen719/RAG_Interview_Project_System/README.md

-# RAG Interview & Project Assistant
+# RAG Interview & Project Pipeline
 This project implements a full Retrieval-Augmented Generation (RAG) pipeline designed to answer questions about:

--   Interview experiences
+-   Interview questions (tech + behaviour) e.g. How to solve conflict at workplace?
--   Machine learning projects
+-   My machine learning projects
 -   Resume and background

 ------------------------------------------------------------------------